 This upscale and contemporary farm-to-table restaurant, highlights local Austin produce and meats on Rainey Street.
 You can find their top dishes served dim sum style, where small portions of fully-cooked dishes are wheeled around the dining room to showcase each tasty creation in person.
 Paying homage to the name, Emmer & Rye mills heritage grains for their pastas, breads and desserts.
 The cacio e pepe spaghetti is simple and delicious.

-Make date night dinner reservations at Red Ash, a romantic downtown locale which serves up fresh Italian seafood dishes straight from the blazing wood-burning oven and grill.
-Enjoy a walnut Old Fashioned with small plates and crispy country Italian bread, or dive straight into delicacy with a glass of wine and wild red snapper a la plancha.
-This hearty, rustic cuisine is sure to warm you right up.
+Make date night dinner reservations at Eddie V's, a romantic downtown locale which serves up prime seafood and steak dishes straight from the raw bar and their top-tier kitchen.
+Enjoy an espresso martini with all of the crab, oysters and caviar that your heart desires, or dive straight into delicacy with a glass of wine and South African lobster served with drawn butter.
+This hearty and indulgent cuisine is sure to warm you right up.

 Steakhouse: Vince Young Steakhouse